tedklin/pathviz/README.md

 ## About

 The algorithms implemented here have been covered thoroughly in literature, as well as in various motion / path planning courses whose material is freely available online.
-In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** served as my primary self-study reference texts.
+In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** are my current self-study reference texts.

 *pathviz* is not intended to be a standalone reference; instead it focuses on providing a visual supplement to well-known algorithms.
 At most, each algorithm shown below will come with a brief snippet of pseudocode to remind the reader of what it does.
 Complete information can be found in the aforementioned books or elsewhere online.